-Wide Area Network (WAN) is a computer network that covers a broad area (i.e., any network whose communications links cross metropolitan, regional, or national boundaries).
+Wide Area Network (WAN) is a computer network that covers a broad area (i.e. any network of which the communications links across metropolitan, regional, or national boundaries).
 Or, less formally, a network that uses routers and public communications links.
-Contrast with personal area networks (PANs), local area networks (LANs), campus area networks, (CANs), or metropolitan area networks (MANs) which are usually limited to a room, building, campus or specific metropolitan area (e.g., a city) respectively.
-The largest and most well-known example of a WAN is the Internet.
+These differ from personal area networks (PANs), local area networks (LANs), campus area networks (CANs), or metropolitan area networks (MANs) which are usually limited to a room, building, campus or specific metropolitan area (e.g. a city) respectively.
+The largest and most well-known example of a WAN is the internet.

 LAN – Local Area Network

 A local area network is a computer network covering a small geographic area, like a home, office, or group of buildings.